 What to actually do about it

-If you compress all thirteen breaches into a to-do list, it is short and unglamorous:
+If you compress all forty-five breaches into a to-do list, it is short and unglamorous:

 - Enforce phishing-resistant MFA everywhere, with zero exceptions.
 No carve-outs for contractors, service accounts, or legacy integrations.
 Attackers find the one door without a lock (Snowflake, Uber).